RobiTheGit/DuplicateFilesDetector/README.md

 If you want, in the working directory of whatever code you are writing, you can include the code and in whatever you may be writing, add `import rmdup` and then call the code with `rmdup.RMDup(path)` with `path` being the path you want to use.
 See [randomscript.py](https://github.com/RobiTheGit/RMDup/blob/main/randomscript.py) for an example script

-Ie you want to make a file copy, import rmdup and then add `rmdup.CopyFile(Input, Ouput)` `Input` being the file to copy and `Output` being the name of the copied file.
+If you want to make a file copy, import rmdup and then add `rmdup.CopyFile(Input, Ouput)` `Input` being the file to copy and `Output` being the name of the copied file.
 See [cpfile.py](https://github.com/RobiTheGit/RMDup/blob/main/cpfile.py) for an example script with this